sytseng/ndx-harvey-swac/README.md

 ## Usage

 There are two extnesion to the `LabMetaData` type.
 The `LabMetaDataSession` is for reading metadata in the NWB files for individual imaging sessions.
+Load the class before reading the NWB file:
 ```python
 from ndx_harvey_swac import LabMetaDataSession
 ```